CAPRSS 201: Understanding the Standards

 - Identify the elements of the CAPRSS standards taxonomy and how they relate

 - Discuss how peer reviewers–and PRSS programs– will use standards, criteria, and elements of performance in the accreditation process.

-This session begins at 12:00 ET and lasts 60-minutes, this includes time for your questions.
+This session begins at 12:00 ET and lasts 60 minutes, which includes time for questions.